matomo-org/plugin-AnonymousPiwikUsageMeasurement/README.md

 ## Description

+Measure how your Piwik platform is being used.

-Track usage of your Piwik into up to three Piwiks:
+Track usage of your Piwik service into up to three Piwiks:

-* demo-anonymous.piwik.org (enabled by default but can be disabled).
+* [demo-anonymous.piwik.org](https://demo-anonymous.piwik.org) (enabled by default but can be disabled).
 The tracked data will be used to make Piwik better.
 Thank you for your help!
 * your own Piwik (can be configured optionally)
 * a custom Piwik (can be configured optionally)

 ### Which data is tracked?

+When this plugin is enabled, the following data will be tracked:

 * The pages that are viewed
 * Visitor software and devices data like browser, resolution, ...
-* On demo-anonymous.piwik.org 3 bytes of the IP are anonymised (eg when IP is 192.168.1.1 we track only 192.0.0.0).
+* On [demo-anonymous.piwik.org](https://demo-anonymous.piwik.org) 3 bytes of the IP are anonymised (eg when IP is 192.168.1.1 we track only 192.0.0.0).
 Original IP is not used to identify your location.
 * Referrer is removed and not tracked
 * No `token_auth` will be sent
 * If you have developed a custom Piwik plugin that contains eg the name of your business in any of the following names we recommend to not install this plugin as it might be tracked: